 To that end, we arrived at this…

 With the national gathering of PAX and the conference at the core of our business we also recognised it was timely to give it a new identity that better reflects the myriad of connections, relationships and learnings that happen over the event’s four days.
-With some new investment secured, PAX and the conference will ‘return’ in 2020 under a new banner as the Australian Performing Arts Exchange [APAX].
+PAX and the conference were merged in 2020 as the Australian Performing Arts Exchange [APAX].

 Why is this needed?
 Because…

 - 98% of people coming to PAX and the conference this year said that market and audience development are a critical part of the performing arts sector,

 - 96% agreeing that greater support is required by the industry to ensure the Australian performing arts is a thriving sector within our society,

 - 91% of presenters said they were better equipped to make curatorial and programming decisions following their attendance.

 We’re listening to the sector and our members about what’s valuable and we’re taking action.

 Click here to download our Strategic Plan Summary.